jurawrssic/tennis-court-booking/README.md

 ``node -v``

-I recommend using v21 since it's the one I developed it and know that it doesn't have any issues with the application -- for context I'm running everything on Ubuntu.
-You can install this version of node using nvm:
+I recommend using v21 since it's the one I developed and know doesn't have any issues with the application -- for context, I'm running everything on Ubuntu.
+You can install this version of Node.js using nvm.

 ```bash
 nvm install v21